JuliaHealth/KomaMRI.jl/docs/src/how-to/5-contribute-to-koma.md

 # Contribute to Koma

 If you're interested in contributing to Koma, this document will guide you through configuring everything you need to get started.
+By contributing, you help enhance the functionality, usability, and performance of the Koma ecosystem.
+Whether you're fixing bugs, adding features, or improving documentation, your efforts are welcomed because it help us to advancing the project.
 Before you begin, it's necessary to install and configure a few essential tools on your machine to ensure a smooth development experience:

-- **Juliaup:** This is the manager for installing different versions of Julia.
-- **Julia:** This is the programming language.
-It is advisable to install it with Juliaup.
-- **Git:** This is a version control system handy for coding.
-- **GitHub:** This is a cloud-based Git repository handy for managing the KomaMRI project.
-You need to create an account.
-- **VScode:** This is a code editor with support for development operations.
-- **VScode Plugins:** They enable VSCode to have more handy features.
-We recommend you install the following:
+- Juliaup
+- Julia
+- Git
+- GitHub
+- VScode
+- VScode Plugins:
-    - "Julia" for Julia development
+    - Julia
-    - "GitHub Pull Requests" for collaboration with GitHub.
+    - GitHub Pull Requests

 ## Installing KomaMRI as a developer
 ### 1. Clone KomaMRI repository